Master of Science Coordinated Program in Dietetics

 • Achievement of knowledge and performance competency requirements specified by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) is satisfactory or better.

 • Attainment of at least the minimum grade point average, coursework grades, supervised practice evaluation scores and assignments.
-Complete criteria are in our MS-CPD Handbook under retention, disciplinary policies and procedurres.
+Complete criteria are in our MS-CPD Student Handbook under retention, disciplinary policies and procedurres.

 • Successful completion of all MS-CPD courses including 1032 hours of supervised practice.
 Students are responsible for ensuring that they have: